-In 2010, Myers began playing in the experimental live ensemble of Swahili Blonde with his daughter, Laena Geronimo (Myers-Ionita).
+In 2010, Myers began also playing in the experimental live ensemble of Swahili Blonde with his daughter, Laena Geronimo (Myers-Ionita).

-He died from cancer on June 24, 2013 in Los Angeles, California, USA.
+Alan Myers died from cancer on June 24, 2013 in Los Angeles, California, USA.

 Myers’ former bandmate Gerald Casale praised the drummer on Twitter as news of his death spread.
 The Devo founder called Myers “the most incredible drummer I had the privilege to play with for 10 years.
 Losing him was like losing an arm.”